ibexa/documentation-developer/docs/api/public_php_api_search.md

     Aggregation is only available in the Solr and Elasticsearch search engines.

-Aggregation enables you to find the count of search results for each Aggregation type.
+With aggregations you can find the count of search results for each Aggregation type.

-To do this, you need to make use of the query's `$aggregations` property:
+To do this, you use of the query's `$aggregations` property:

 ``` php
 $query->aggregations[] = new ContentTypeTermAggregation('content_type');